Skip to content

 If there is no workplace policy at your workplace, or if your employer isn’t following it, you can report that to Workplace Safety and Health at 1-855-957-7233.

-See a sample workplace harassment policy.
+See a sample workplace harassment prevention policy.

 Okay.
 Now you know the basics.